Rappsilber-Laboratory/xidocs/md/views/proteinInfo.md

 Selection can again be performed by left-clicking on a residue, and again any selections or highlighting performed in this view are reflected in other active views and vice versa.

-Lastly, like the other views that sit in sub-panels, this view can be resized by clicking on and dragging its corners, and repositioned by clicking on and dragging the title bar.
-The view can be closed using the X button next to the top right-hand corner.